alpargur/machine-learning-101/exercises/07-Unsupervised-Learning-Solutions.md

 8. How to initialize centroids better?
 	- We can assign random data points as centroids.
-	- Choose centroids with a wide distamce from each other.
+	- Choose centroids with a wide distance from each other.

 9. What is the idea behind KMeans++?
 	- K-Means++ is an improvement over the standard K-Means algorithm that aims to initialize the cluster centroids in a way that leads to better convergence and more accurate clustering results.
 It addresses the issue of centroid initialization by selecting initial cluster centroids that are well-spaced and representative of the underlying data distribution.